psychemedia/storytelling-notes/undutiful-daughter.md

 There was a rich lord, and he lived in Forfar,
 He had a fair lady, and one only dochter.
-O, she was fair, O dear ! she was honnie,
+O, she was fair, O dear! she was honnie,
 A ship's captain courted her to be his honey.

 There cam a ship's captain out owre the sea sailing,